bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

 The presence of the provider object `window.BinanceChain` indicates a Beacon Chain/BNB Smart Chain user.

-The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).
+The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied on legacy ones).

 ## Development Progress
 Currently (version 1.112.8) as BNB Chain Wallet natively supports Beacon Chain, we are planning to open a series of APIs for dApp developers to interact with Beacon Chain.
 At the end of the day, most [APIs available in Beacon Chain javascript sdk](https://github.com/binance-chain/javascript-sdk/tree/master/docs) would be available.